pepkit/pepkit.github.io/_docs/simple_example.md

 "frog_4", "RNA-seq", "frog4.fq.gz"
 ```

 With those two simple files, you are ready to use the pepkit tools!
-Now, with a single line of code, you could load your metadata into R using <a href="/docs/pepr/">pepr</a>, into python using <a href="/docs/peppy/">peppy</a>, or run each sample through an arbitrary command-line pipeline using <a href="/docs/looper/">looper</a>.
+With a single line of code, you could load this into R using <a href="/docs/pepr/">pepr</a>, into python using <a href="/docs/peppy/">peppy</a>, or run each sample through an arbitrary command-line pipeline using <a href="/docs/looper/">looper</a>.

 If you make a habit of describing all your projects like this, you'll never parse another sample annotation sheet again.
 You'll never write another pipeline submission loop.

-This simple example presents a basic, minimal, functioning PEP.
-In practice, there is lots more to learn about advanced features of PEP structure.
-You can add additional sections to your configuration ``yaml`` file and to your sample annotation ``csv`` file to tailor it for specific tools.
+This simple example presents a minimal functioning PEP.
+In practice, there are many advanced features of PEP structure.
+For instance, you can add additional sections to tailor your project for specific tools.
 But at its core, PEP is simple and generic; this way, you can start with the basics, and only add more complexity as you need it.

-The next sections in this documentation will introduce the advanced details of both annotation sheets and project config files.
+More advanced features are described in the <a href="/docs/sample_annotation"> docs for sample annotations</a> and <a href="/docs/project_config">docs for project config</a>.